AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:method:: ImageOutput.open (filename, spec, mode="Create")

     Opens the named output file, with an ImageSpec describing the image to be output.
-The `mode` may be one of "create", "AppendSubimage", or "AppendMIPLevel".
+The `mode` may be one of "Create", "AppendSubimage", or "AppendMIPLevel".
 See Section :ref:`sec-imageoutput-class-reference` for
     details.
 Returns `True` upon success, `False` upon failure (error messages retrieved via `ImageOutput.geterror()`.)